-- having a family history of hemochromatosis: people who have a close relative (parent, sibling, or grandparent) with the disorder are at higher risk for inheriting the gene mutation
+- People who have a close relative with the disorder, such as a parent, sibling, or grandparent, are at higher risk of inheriting the gene mutation.

-- being male: while both men and women may inherit the disorder, according to the Centers for Disease Control and Prevention, men are more likely to experience the symptoms and effects of the disease (CDC, 2011)
+- While both men and women may inherit the disorder, the Centers for Disease Control and Prevention (CDC) reports that men are more likely to be diagnosed with the effects of the disease.

 Not all people who inherit the gene mutation for hemochromatosis develop the disease.
-Many people are carriers—they have the gene but no symptoms.
+Many people are carriers, which means they have the gene but no symptoms.
 People at the highest risk of developing symptoms are those with two mutated copies of the HFE gene, one from each parent.
-However, not even all of those people will develop symptoms.
+However, not all of those people develop symptoms.

 Risk factors for secondary hemochromatosis include:

-- a family history of diabetes, heart disease, and live disease
+- a family history of diabetes, heart disease, or liver disease

-- taking dietary supplements with iron and vitamin C, which can increase the amount of iron that is absorbed by the body
+- taking dietary supplements with iron or vitamin C, which can increase the amount of iron that’s absorbed by your body

 A blood test can be used check your iron levels.
-This test is called the serum ferritin test.
-An additional blood test called a serum transferrin saturation test is given to measure the amount iron bound to the protein transferrin.
-Transferrin carries iron through your blood.
-A result of 45 percent or more is considered high.
+This is assessed using tests for serum iron levels and serum ferritin levels.
+An additional blood test called a serum transferrin saturation test may be used to measure the amount of iron bound to the protein transferrin, which carries iron in your blood.
+A test result of 45 percent or more is considered high.

 If your doctor thinks you may have hemochromatosis, DNA testing may be recommended.
-You will be checked for mutations in the HFE and hemojuvelin genes.
+You’ll be checked for mutations in your HFE and hemojuvelin genes.

 Your doctor may also do a liver biopsy.
-This removes a piece of tissue from your liver for testing.
+This removes a piece of tissue from your liver for pathology lab testing.
 Your doctor will look for the presence of iron or liver damage.
 The liver is the main storage site for iron.
-It is usually one of the first organs damaged by iron buildup.
+It’s usually one of the first organs damaged by iron buildup.